BrianTib/discord-rs/README.md

 You can keep up to date with development on our [Discord Server](https://discord.gg/RT4q6Y7Xkh)

+## Features
+- Blazingly Fast!
+- Asynchronous
+- Up to date (Uses Discord's API v10 which at the time of this being written is the latest version)
+- Intuitive

 ## Getting Started

 It is recommended to use [dotenv](https://crates.io/crates/dotenv) alongside **discord-rs** for safe-keeping tokens.
 Although it is not necessary, here is a quick example of how to use **dotenv** in rust.